cmsc426/cmsc426.github.io/colorseg.md

 V = C_{max}
 $$

-You might be wondering what this wierd transformation space looks like when the RGB space was a pretty unit cube?
+If RGB space was a pretty unit cube, then what do these wierd transformation spaces look like?
 The unit RGB cube in HSV space looks like a cone (cool eh?).
 HSV is very popular and is used in NTSC, PAL, SECAM and other television broadcast systems.

 If $$[R, G, B]$$ represents a sample color in the RGB color space, then the equivalent YCbCr color space value is given by,